defconfurs/dcfurs-badge-dc27/README.md

 string sets the brighness for a single pixel with a value of `0` turning the pixel off and `F` setting the pixel to full intensity.

-Frame objects which encode color shall include an `rgb8` member that contains a hexadecimal string representation of the frame.
+Frame objects which encode color shall include an `rgb` member that contains a hexadecimal string representation of the frame.
 Each pair of nibbles of the string sets the color for a single pixel in 8-bit color.